Quantum hypothesis testing via robust quantum control: Preliminaries

 In the context of a quantum control system, the Hamiltonian is defined as $H = H_{j} + \sum_{k=1}^{K}u_{k}(t)H_{c,k}$, where $u_k(t)$ represents the control amplitude, $H_{c,k}$ describes the control Hamiltonian, and $K$ is the total number of control channels.
-This formulation allows us to modulate the system's dynamics through the application of control fields.
+This formulation allows us to modulate the system's dynamics by applying the same control field to both $H_0$ and $H_1$.

 In our approach, we consider a quantum control system that employs piecewise constant pulse sequences within the time interval $[0,T]$.
 To ensure the validity of the Markovian approximation under the quantum control, we assume that the evolution described by the master equation in \eref{eq:me0} is much slower than the decay of correlations in the environment \cite{breuer2002}.
 Consequently, the time evolution of the density matrix can be expressed as